alwinshaju08/RISCV/README.md

 <img width="1290" alt="Screenshot 2023-08-20 at 2 30 47 AM" src="https://github.com/alwinshaju08/RISCV/assets/69166205/5094aaab-ad29-45fe-992d-4215f90eea83">

 ## Calculator on Makerchip IDE

+Now a lab on combinational calculator is implemented that can perform +, -, *, / on two input values.
+The snapshot of the code, waveform and diagram is as shown below.

 <img width="1401" alt="Screenshot 2023-08-20 at 3 09 19 AM" src="https://github.com/alwinshaju08/RISCV/assets/69166205/ece71b8a-04b6-404a-ac81-384eba0d87a3">